Skip to Content

 Administrative agency and appellate litigation resulting in substantial modification of the Surface Transportation Board’s methodology for estimating the cost of capital for the railroad industry.

-Representation of captive shipper in first rate case before the Surface Transportation Board successfully applying the stand-alone cost test to coal movements involving two carriers.
+Representation of captive shipper in first rate case before the Surface Transportation Board successfully applying the stand-alone cost test to coal movements involving two carriers involving more than one Class I railroad defendants.

 Successful representation of shippers in other rate cases, other adjudications, and rulemakings at the STB and in litigations and arbitrations against railroads.